ironmansoftware/poshtools-docs/changelog/poshtools-vscode-changelog.md

 # PowerShell Pro Tools for Visual Studio Code

+## 2021.12.3 - 12-27-2021

+- Fixed an issue where packaging a PowerShell 7.2 or later executable could result in a failure to build

 ## 2021.12.2 - 12-21-2021

 * Fixed an issue where an attempt to load missing assemblies would be made.